respunn/respunn/README.md

 # Hi there! 👋

 My name is respuNN, and I'm currently a third-year computer engineering student from Turkey.
 I am currently continuing my education in Turkey, but until a few months ago I was studying in Poland.
 Currently I have already worked on small projects in Poland and Italy.
 I am currently working on a VR game called Illusa with my friends and we are planning to release this game on Steam platform in 1-2 years.
-I'm passionate about programming and have experience working with Python and C#.
+I'm passionate about programming and have experience working with Python, C#, HTML5, CSS, PHP, SQL, and SQLite.
 I love working on big projects and being a part of a team that creates something meaningful.

 ## Skills and Expertise

 - **Programming Languages:** Python, C#, HTML5, CSS, PHP
 - **Bot Development:** Discord bots at an advanced level, Twitch bots at an entry level
+- **Database Management:** SQL, SQLite
 - **Design:** Photoshop at an advanced level
 - **Video Editing and 3D Modeling:** Premiere Pro and Blender at an entry level
 - **Unity:** Working on Animation, VFX, and Scripting on Unity